awslabs/amazon-qldb-driver-python/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

+### Required Python versions

-### Python 3.4 or later
+Pyqldb 2.x requires Python 3.4 or later.

-The driver requires Python 3.4 or later.
+Pyqldb 3.x requires Python 3.6 or later.

 Please see the link below for more detail to install Python:

 * [Python Installation](https://www.python.org/downloads/)